jugeeya/UltimateTrainingModpack/README.md

 <a name="features"/>

 # Features
-Toggles are changed with taunts, with the following functionality:
-- **Up taunt**: Hitbox Visualization
-- **Down taunt**: Force CPU Options
-- **Side taunt**: Force CPU DI
+The features in this modpack are configured through the Layoff menu, which can be accessed at any time with by long pressing the Home button on a right Joy-con or Switch Pro controller.

 #### Hitbox Visualization
-Hitbox visualization is toggled on or off with up taunt.
 Currently, hitboxes and grabboxes are supported.

-#### Force CPU Options
-CPU Toggles are split into groups, and are first chosen with the training mode menu's CPU Shuffling option.

-If you haven't installed the aesthetic `.msbt` file, these will look like:

-`CPU Shuffling: SMASH -> SPEED -> SHIELD`

-If you have installed the `.msbt`, it will look like:

-`CPU Toggles: Mash -> Escape -> Shield`,

-and the help text at the bottom will tell you your current option in the toggle group and other information.

-##### Mash
+##### Mash Toggles
 ###### Airdodge
 CPUs will mash airdodge on the first frame out of hitstun.